Call and Book Your Hotel Now!

 The city of Sharjah is renowned for its commitment to art and culture, and the city has also done well to preserve its local heritage.
 In 1998, the city was rewarded with the title: 'Cultural Capital of the Arab World' by UNESCO.

 The history of Sharjah dates back to 5000 years when it was one of the wealthiest towns in the gulf region.
-At that time, the population of the city was very low and the income sources were associated with the economic activities such as trade, farming, hunting, fishing and peal farming.
+At that time, the population of the city was very low, and the income sources were associated with economic activities such as trade, farming, hunting, fishing and pearl farming.

-The 17th century was the turning point of city as the British arrived in the region and started trading with Qawasim, the forefathers' of present Sharjah's ruling family.
-The area of the Gulf and Red sea were preferred by Europeans for linking principal routes of communication between the Mediterranean and India.
+The 17th century was the turning point of the city as the British arrived in the region and started trading with Qawasim, the forefathers' of present Sharjah's ruling family.
+Europeans preferred the area of the Gulf and Red sea for linking principal routes of communication between the Mediterranean and India.

-In the early of 18th century, ruling Qawasim turned out to be a stronger marine power in Sharjah and Ras Al Khaima.
+In the early 18th century, ruling Qawasim turned out to be a more durable marine power in Sharjah and Ras Al Khaimah.
 In 1804, Sultan bin Saqr bin Rashid Al Qasimi became the Sheikh of Sharjah.
 This forefather of the present ruler governed Sharjah for over 50 years.

 The developing years brought many new things to the city.
 The city flourished with the help of coastal trading and pearling.
 In 1932, the city became the staging point for the Imperial Airways flights departing from England to India and vice versa.

-Since the discovery of oil, Sharjah city has developed hugely by utilizing the availability of natural wealth and the wisdom provided by the Sharjah ruler, H.H.
+Since the discovery of oil, Sharjah city has developed hugely by utilising the availability of natural wealth (thanks to its geographical location) and the wisdom provided by the Sharjah ruler, H.H.
 Sheikh Sultan bin Mohammed Al Qasimi.
 Though, at the same time, the city has never escaped from its traditional values as an Islamic city.